Heart of the Sahara: travels with the Tuareg

-Travelling in the Sahara Desert on the trail of John Michael, a family friend who crossed the Sahara Desert in the late 1970s – the glory days of Saharan overland travel.
+In 2022 I travelled in the Sahara on a 4x4 tour of the Tassili n'Ajjer in Algeria, on the trail of John Michael, a family friend who crossed the Sahara Desert in the late 1970s – the glory days of Saharan overland travel.

 What I found in Southern Algeria left me in a state of open-mouthed wonder: 72,000 square kilometers of sand and rock, colossal dune ranges, sandstone pinnacles, and otherworldly ‘rock forests’ – with barely another tourist in sight.